ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 ### Quantifying uncertainty: the basics
 * [Gone fishing](r/gonefishing/gonefishing.html): using the Monte Carlo method to simulate the sampling distributions of the sample mean and of the least-squares estimator
+* [Kidney function and aging, revisited](r/creatinine/creatinine_bootstrap.html): bootstrapping the sample mean and the OLS estimator; computing confidence intervals from bootstrapped samples.

 ## Case studies